grittygrease/draft-sullivan-tls-opaque/draft-sullivan-tls-opaque.md

 # Password Registration

-Password registration is run between a client U and a server S. It is assumed that U can authenticate S during this registration phase (this is the only part in OPAQUE that requires some form of authenticated channel, either physical, out-of-band, PKI-based, etc.)
+Password registration is run between a client and a server.
+It is assumed that the client can authenticate the server during this registration phase (this is the only part in OPAQUE that requires some form of authenticated channel, either physical, out-of-band, PKI-based, etc.)
 During this phase, clients run the registration flow in {{?I-D.irtf-cfrg-opaque}} using a specific OPAQUE configuration consisting of a tuple (OPRF, Hash, MHF, AKE).
-The specific AKE is not used during registration.
-It is only used during login.
+The specific AKE is not used during the offline registration phase.
+It is only used during the online authenticated key exchange phase.

 During this phase, a specific OPAQUE configuration is chosen, which consists of a tuple (OPRF, Hash, MHF, AKE).
 See {{?I-D.irtf-cfrg-opaque}} for details about configuration parameters.